The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 Clip grip

 The paperclip still grips the page edge.
-The backing hides the metal, but it cannot block the open side of the clip.
+The backing covers the metal, but it cannot block the open side of the clip or thicken it into a clamp.

 Pocket mouth

 The top, side, diagonal, or window opening where the insert enters.
-It needs a visible pull edge.
+It needs a visible pull edge and a little air above the adhesive line so the tag does not scrape glue on the way in.

 Pocket stop

 The bottom and side adhesive lines stop the tag from falling out.
-They should be narrow and outside the insert path.
+They should be narrow, flat, and outside the insert path.

 Page channel

-The hidden no-glue route that lets the clipped pocket slide on and off the journal page.
+The no-glue route that lets the clipped pocket slide on and off the journal page without scraping the edge.
+Test it without the tag first, then with the loaded pocket.

 Materials

-Use one slim tag, receipt copy, date strip, word card, prompt card, or mini photo copy.
+Use one slim tag, receipt slip, date strip, word card, prompt card, or mini photo print.
+If you want a second insert, build a real pocket instead of asking a paperclip to behave like a box.

-Scissors, ruler, pencil, bone folder or ruler edge, and scrap paper for testing.
+Scissors, ruler, pencil, bone folder or ruler edge, release paper, and scrap paper for testing.

 Build Routine